-After age 59/2 and before age 70/2.
-You can withdraw assets from your traditional IRA after you reach age 59/2 without penalty.
-Even though you can, you do not have to withdraw any assets from your IRA until you reach age $70^{1/2}$ .
+After age 591⁄2 and before age 701⁄2.
+After you reach age 591⁄2, you can withdraw assets from your traditional IRA without having to pay the 10% additional tax.
+Even though you can make withdrawals, you do not have to withdraw any assets from your IRA until you reach age 701⁄2.

 Required distributions.
-You must withdraw the entire balance in your traditional IRA or start receiving periodic distributions from your IRA by April 1 of the year following the year in which you reach age 701/2.
+If you are the owner of a traditional IRA, you must withdraw the entire balance in your IRA or start receiving periodic distributions from your IRA by April 1 of the year following the year in which you reach age 701⁄2.
 See When Must I Withdraw IRA Assets?
 (Required Distributions) in Publication 590.

-Excess accumulations (insufficient distributions).

 If distributions from your traditional IRA(s) are less than the required minimum distribution for the year, you may have to pay a 50% excise tax for that year on the amount not distributed as required.
+See Tax on Excess Accumulation, later.